DataDog/integrations-core/mysql/README.md

 #### Prepare MySQL

-**Note**: To install Database Monitoring for MySQL, select your hosting solution on the [documentation site](https://docs.datadoghq.com/database_monitoring/#mysql) for instructions.
+**Note**: To install Database Monitoring for MySQL, select your hosting solution in the [Database Monitoring documentation][33] for instructions.

 Proceed with the following steps in this guide only if you are installing the standard integration alone.